matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 events that only contain the `sender`, `type`, `state_key` and `content` keys.

+Note that while `join` and `leave` keys in `/sync` use `state`, we use `knock_state` here.
+This mirrors `invite`s use of `invite_state`.

 These stripped state events contain information about the room, most notably the room's name and avatar.
 A client will need this information to show a nice representation of pending knocked rooms.
-The recommended events to include are the join rules, canonical alias, avatar, and name of the room, rather than all room state.
+The recommended events to include are the join rules, canonical alias, avatar, name and encryption state of the room, rather than all room state.
 This behaviour matches the information sent to remote homeservers when invited their users to a room.

 This prevents unneeded state from the room leaking out, and also speeds things up (think not sending over hundreds of membership events from big rooms).

+Also note that like `invite_state`, state events from `knock_state` are purely for giving the user some information about the current state of the room that they have knocked on.
+If the user was previously in the room, the state events in `knock_state` are not intended to overwrite any historical state.
+This applies storage of state on both the homeserver and the client.

 The following is an example of knock state coming down `/sync`.